divstackio/docs-study/docs/project.md

-# UX Design Case Study
+# Local Healthcare Application

-## **Introduction** ##
+## Launch ##

-Welcome to my student portfolio, My name is A.D.S.R Martinez and in the following documents i'll showcase my work during the Google UX Design Certificate.
+Challenge: Create a application that helps individuals and communities to access (local) healthcare.

+Solution: Medipath is a responsive and accessible app that offers medical solutions, healthcare and products to individuals.

 **Topics we'll be covering and what we've learned:**